TheLivingPepsi/djissu/README.md

 # [dj]issu
-A re-remake of my personal Discord bot.
+A spin-off of my Discord bot, made specifically for just music.
 Written in Python and uses the discord.py and wavelink libraries.